creationix/howtonode.org/articles/streams-explained.markdown

 Satisfied that I explained the concept, I continued by saying that I've been thinking a lot about how back pressure should work.
 Then he asked:

-> Daddy, what is back pressure?
+> Daddy, what's back pressure?

 I thought for a moment and thought of a water hose.
 I explained to him that in a water hose, if you kink the end of the hose while the water is on, eventually it will fill up and once the pressure is high enough, the house will stop putting more water into the hose.
 The tap will feel the **pressure** all the way from the kink **back** to the source.